Toucaan/toucaan.docs/blog/2023-03-01-a-css-router/index.md

 ![Common axes of symmetry for a rectangle.](https://raw.githubusercontent.com/marvindanig/assets/master/axes-of-symmetry.jpg)

 Cool?
-Let us use this fact to kickstart our CSS router first:
+Let us use this fact to kickstart our CSS router:

 Since a rectangular viewport can be viewed in portrait (like a mobile) or landscape position (like on a desktop) only, we can start with the first level of [Orientation Querying](./orientation-querying-with-switch-media-query) like so: